 In general, noise mitigation must be considered when impacts are identified.
-Mitigation guidelines for the three impact categories identified by Federal Railroad Administration (FRA) are as follows:
+Mitigation guidelines for the three impact categories identified by FRA are as follows:

-- · No Impact: No mitigation required. - Moderate Impact: Mitigation may be considered at the discretion of the California High-Speed Rail Authority (Authority), and implementation would be subject to reasonable project-specific factors related to effectiveness, cost, density, and proximity of sensitive receivers. - Severe Impact: Consideration of mitigation is required if impacts cannot be avoided.
-The Authority would take steps to reduce noise substantially through mitigation measures that are reasonable, physically feasible, practical, and cost effective.
+- No Impact: No mitigation required. - Moderate Impact: Mitigation may be considered at the discretion of the Authority, and implementation would be subject to reasonable project-specific factors related to effectiveness, cost, density, and proximity of sensitive receivers. - Severe Impact: Consideration of mitigation is required if impacts cannot be avoided.
+The Authority will take steps to reduce noise substantially through mitigation measures that are reasonable, physically feasible, practical, and cost-effective.